 - In 2020 Singtel Innov8 made 12 investments with an average deal size of $36 million.

 Stack Overflow is a New York-based Series E company that provides an online community created to help developers learn and share their knowledge.
 The platform is a free and open forum that hosts a collaborative library of coding knowledge, which includes real-time interactive software, advertising opportunities, and services for technology recruiters helping users build their careers in tech.

 SEA Investors Feature: Government of Singapore Investment Corporation (GIC)

 GIC is a global investment management firm established in 1981 to manage Singapore’s foreign reserves.
 GIC invests in public and private equity with a focus on healthcare, financials, and business services.
 Additionally, it focuses on natural resources, real estate, fixed income, and alternative markets including foreign exchange, commodity, and money market sectors across the globe.

-Most Southeast Asian investors initially invest in USA based companies at Series C round and later.
-Singapore sovereign wealth funds like Temasek Holdings and venture funds such as Wavemaker Partners were active investors in USA based companies’ capital raise during 2020.
+Most Southeast Asian investors initially invest in USA-based companies at Series C round and later.
+Singapore sovereign wealth funds like Temasek Holdings and venture funds such as Wavemaker Group were active investors in USA-based companies’ capital raise during 2020.